-- 2. Distribute a variety of peeled vegetables and supervise chopping - 3.
-Chopped vegetables should be shared between foil containers and seasoned - Ask children to pour small quantities of pureed tomato onto their vegetables - 5.
+- 2. Provide children with a variety of peeled vegetables and supervise chopping - 3.
+Chopped vegetables should be shared between foil containers and seasoned - 4.
+Ask children to pour small quantities of pureed tomato onto their vegetables - 5.
 Demonstrate how to rub butter into flour to make crumble topping - 6.
 Children prepare own crumble topping and then press into place on top of the vegetables - 7.
 Place foil lids in place and attach cooking instructions for use later.
-(Explain these to the children so that they can appear knowledgeable when they get home!)